 With 27 seasons of The Bachelor behind us, we've met plenty of eligible singles looking for love -- and a few who've found it for the long haul!
-With season 27 newest star announced Sept.
-2022, it's time to take a look back at every leading man from the franchise, as well as the new Bachelor, Zach Shallcross, who will be the first black man to star in the series.
+With season 28 newest star announced Aug.
+2023, it's time to take a look back at every leading man from the franchise, as well as The Bachelor, Joey Graziadei.

 Season 1: Alex Michel